moccajoghurt/MemWars/README.md

 The project is still under development.

 ## TODO:
+- formalize tests
+- development of a method that determines whether network data are encrypted
 - Security checks before execution of certain attacks
-- Development of exemplary anti-cheat methods that defend against attacks